sivachandra/elf-by-example/docs/libc.md

 constituting five different components:

 1. **The C runtime, commonly referred to as the CRT** - This component is responsible for the start-up and termination of an application.
+More information about the CRT can be found [here](crt.md).
 2. **The C standard library** - This component provides the various C standard libraries like math.h, stdio.h, thread.h etc.
 3. **The POSIX extensions** - This component provides various POSIX extension